Introduction

 Upon passing the comprehensive written examination, the doctoral student will work with the major adviser and advisory committee to schedule the comprehensive oral examination through the Graduate School.
 A minimum of 21 calendar days must transpire between official notification to the student of successful completion of the comprehensive written examination and the comprehensive oral examination attempt.

-The doctoral student will meet with the major advisor and advisory committee for approximately 2 hours during which questions about the written examination portfolio document and required coursework will guide the discussion for the comprehensive oral examination.
+The doctoral student will meet with the major advisor and advisory committee for approximately two hours during which questions about the written examination portfolio document and required coursework will guide the discussion for the comprehensive oral examination.
 Distance technology may be used providing the student is present with at least one College of Nursing committee member.
 The advisory committee will designate the outcome as either a pass or fail.
 Passing requires the approval of the graduate faculty representative and all but one other advisory committee member.
 Comments are required to support a fail.
 The major advisor will submit required committee decision paperwork, including indication of successful completion of the written comprehensive examination, using Graduate School policies.

 The student must be enrolled in at least one NURS 898 dissertation credit when the comprehensive oral examination is taken.
 Upon satisfactory completion of both the comprehensive written and oral examinations, the student is formally admitted to candidacy for the Ph.D. degree.
 The student may use the designation of doctoral candidate to signify Ph.D. candidacy.
 The abbreviation Ph.D.(c) and variations are not recognized credentials and should not be used.